 Jeffrey Epstein feared cellmate, a muscle-bound ex-cop charged in murder who was moved before financier's death: report

-Nicholas Tartaglione, who'd served on the force in Westchester County, N.Y., was charged in 2016 with the deaths of four men stemming from an alleged cocaine drug conspiracy.
-He was reportedly housed at the MCC federal lockup with Epstein after the accused sex trafficker's July arrest.
+Nicholas Tartaglione, who'd been a Briarcliffe Manor cop in Westchester County, N.Y., was charged in 2016 with the deaths of four men stemming from an alleged cocaine drug conspiracy.
+Epstein was reportedly housed at the MCC federal lockup with the 51-year-old former cop after his July arrest for sex trafficking.

 JEFFREY EPSTEIN REPORTEDLY WASN'T CHECKED ON FOR HOURS BEFORE HIS APPARENT SUICIDE